Screenhance

 Export for anywhere

 Set square, portrait, or landscape, then export MP4, WebM, or GIF, ready for YouTube, a feed, a Reel, or a landing-page hero.
-Free exports carry a small watermark, removed by the Week Pass or Pro.
+Free exports carry a small watermark; Pro removes it from video exports.

 What Studio Adds on Top of a Screen Recording